 More than 85 percent of Holy Family undergraduates receive financial aid in some form.
 Through federal, state, institutional, and private sources, the Financial Aid Office is committed to helping families find the resources to help meet university costs.

 - In order to be considered for financial aid, you must file the Free Application for Federal Student Aid (FAFSA).
-You can obtain this form from your high school guidance counselor or from Holy Family University.
-You may also complete the FAFSA on the Web at www.fafsa.ed.gov.
+You may complete the FAFSA on the Web at www.fafsa.ed.gov.
 Be sure to complete all pages of the form and list Holy Family University, code 003275.
-Review it for accuracy and make a copy for your files before submitting it.
+Review your FAFSA for accuracy before submitting it.